 2. Sedlec Ossuary, Czech Republic

 This small chapel sits in the suburbs of Kutna Hora.
 From afar, it is nothing more than a medieval gothic church.
 As you set foot in Sedlec Ossuary though, its an entirely different experience.
 This is one of the most intriguing churches in the world.
 The chapel is embellished with more than 40, 000 human skeletons.
 Therefore, giving rise to the tagline of ‘The Church of Bones’.
 The massive chandelier is the most impressive artwork in Sedlec Ossuary.
 This piece of art as it is made up of at least one of every bone in the human body.

-In addition, chains of skulls and intricately arranged bones can be seen on the walls of the church.
-It all began when the abbot brought back a jar of soil from Golgotha, where Jesus was crucified.
-People from all over the world then would flock Sedlec to be buried.
-This then led to the ossuary being built.
-However, the half blind monk who was tasked with this artistically arranged the bones as they are seen today, much to the delight of dark tourism aficionados.
+Additionally, chains of skulls and intricately arranged bones can be seen on the walls of the church.
+It all began when the abbot brought back a jar of soil from Golgotha, believed to be where Jesus was crucified.
+As the word spread, people from all over the world turned to this church to bury their loved ones.
+Thus, the ossuary was built.
+Impressively, the half blind monk who was tasked with this, artistically arranged the bones as they are seen today, much to the delight of dark tourism enthusiasts.

 3. Choeung Ek, Cambodia

 The rest were believed to be blindfolded and pushed into pits containing thousands of dead bodies.
-In a bid to not waste bullets, these prisoners had their heads pounded with spades and were left for dead.
+To avoid wasting bullets, these prisoners had their heads pounded with spades and were left for dead.
 Today, these horrifying acts are highly evident in Cheoung Ek’s memorial center.
-Furthermore, the compelling audio tour gives dark tourism enthusiasts a harrowing insight into the tragic times of the genocidal regime.
+Furthermore, the compelling audio tour gives dark tourism fans a harrowing insight into the tragic times of the genocidal regime.

 5. Leap Castle, Ireland